betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 #### question from linklemming:

-From BB analysis with debug notch on, I have determined that D lowpass of PT1 is fine and that I only really 1 notch filter (300Hz Center, 200Hz low).
+From BB analysis with debug notch on, I have determined that D lowpass of PT1 is fine and that I only really 1 notch filter (300Hz center, 200Hz low).
 I have a softmounted FC.
 I can see the spike in the frequency range both in P and D.

 Boris mentions removing gyro notches first, I'm wondering what the trade-offs would be in selecting gyro notch vs D notch.
 Obviously if using only gyro notch, I get noise reductions in P and D and it seems to me this is better than using D notch unless there is some flight behaviors that would be better suited to using D notch only.
 The noise I believe is low enough that any P noise from using just D notch would be minimal.